-REQUEST FOR EXTENSION Dated as of February 8, 2021
+LETTER AMENDMENT AGREEMENT AND REQUEST FOR EXTENSION Dated as of December 17, 2021

-Bank of America, N.A. as Administrative Agent and Collateral Agent Bank of America Corporate Center NC1-007-17-18 100 North Tryon Street Charlotte, North Carolina 28255 Attention: Jerry Wells
+Bank of America, N.A. as Administrative Agent and Collateral Agent

+Bank of America Corporate Center NC1-007-17-18 100 North Tryon Street Charlotte, North Carolina 28255 Attention: Jerry Wells

-Re: Revolving Credit Agreement, dated as of July 1, 2014, among NextEra Energy US Partners Holdings, LLC ("US Holdings") and NextEra Energy Canada Partners Holdings, ULC ("Canadian Holdings"), as Borrowers, NextEra Energy Operating Partners, LP, as Guarantor ("OpCo" and, together with US Holdings as the sole remaining Borrower, the "Loan Parties"), the lenders parties thereto, Bank of America, N.A., as Administrative Agent and as Collateral Agent, and Bank of America, N.A.
-(Canada Branch), as Canadian Agent (as amended, extended and otherwise modified prior to the date hereof, the "Credit Agreement").
+Re: Amended and Restated Revolving Credit Agreement, dated as of October 24, 2017, among NextEra Energy US Partners Holdings, LLC ("US Holdings" or the "Borrower"), as sole remaining Borrower, NextEra Energy Operating Partners, LP, as Guarantor ("OpCo" and, together with US Holdings as the sole remaining Borrower, the "Loan Parties"), the lenders parties thereto, Bank of America, N.A., as Administrative Agent and as Collateral Agent (the "Agent"), and Bank of America, N.A.
+(Canada Branch), as Canadian Agent (together with the Agent, the "Agents") (as amended, extended and otherwise modified prior to the date hereof, collectively, the "Credit Agreement").